-Modularity is the art of composing a cohesive unit—a module—from fundamental primitives like item, view, action, and automation.
+Modularity is the art of composing a cohesive units—a module—from fundamental primitives like items, views, actions, and automations.
 By bundling these parts, we transform static data into interactive, functional experiences that can be shared or published across the internet, inviting others to engage with our intent in ways that transcend traditional, siloed software.

 Think of modules not as static documents, but as living extensions of your os that bridge the gap between private thinking and public exchange.